bartoszregula/scholar-cited-by-link/README.md

 ### Firefox

+Apparently Firefox doesn't allow you to install unsigned extensions unless you have a developer version of the browser, but you can do the following:

 1. Clone this repository or download the .zip file and unpack.
 2. Go to `about:debugging` in your browser and click on "This Firefox".
 3. Add the extension by pressing "Load Temporary Add-On" and choosing the file `manifest.json` in the extension directory.